Naser Aliji: Loan on Vaduz

 In January 2015 during the Winter transfers window, Aliji was loaned out to the fellow Swiss Super League team FC Vaduz for 1 year and half.
 Aliji made his debut for Vaduz on 15 February 2015 in the away match against Aarau, playing the full 90 minutes of the game, which ended in a 1–0 victory.
 Until the end of the league season Aliji played 17 matches all as a starter and substituted off in just one occasion.
 Aliji won the 2014–15 Liechtenstein Cup playing two matches including the final against Triesenberg on 13 May 2015 when Vaduz won 5–0 and Aliji played the full 90-minutes.

 Having won the 2014–15 Liechtenstein Cup, Vaduz gained the right to participate in the 2015–16 UEFA Europa League first qualifying round, where they were shorted to play against San Marino side La Fiorita.
-In the first leg, Aliji played the full 90-minutes match in a crucial away 0–5 victory.
+In the first leg, Aliji played the full 90-minutes match in a 5–0 away victory.
 Then Vaduz qualified in the next round beating La Fiorita 5–1 in the second leg and winning on aggregate 10–1.
 Vaduz finds as an opponent in the 2015–16 UEFA Europa League Second qualifying round the Estonia side Nõmme Kalju.
 Aliji managed to play another full 90-minutes European match in the first leg to help his team to take a 3–1 victory.

 Return to Basel

-Following an injury to Adama Traoré with the Ivory Coast national football team due to the absence of other left-backs, Basel used the contract rights to recall Aliji to their first team squad from the loan to Vaduz.
+Following an injury to Adama Traoré with the Ivory Coast national team due to the absence of other left-backs, Basel used the contract rights to recall Aliji to their first team squad from the loan to Vaduz.
 Under trainer Urs Fischer Aliji won the Swiss Super League championship at the end of the 2015–16 Super League season for the third time.
 For the club it was the seventh title in a row and their 19th championship title in total.

-On 1 July 2016 Basel announced that Aliji was leaving the club and would move to Germany.
+On 1 July 2016, Basel announced that Aliji was leaving the club and would move to Germany.
 During his time with their first team, Aliji played a total of 64 games for Basel scoring one goal.
 21 of these games were in the Swiss Super League, nine in the Swiss Cup, four in the UEFA competitions (Champions League and Europa League) and 22 were friendly games.
 He scored his sole goal in the domestic league.